HarrisonburgHighSchool/Programming-and-Game-Design/Rougelike/RoguelikeTutorial.md

 ### Love2D

 Table madness!
 Love2D makes it a little tricky to draw maps, as you have already experienced.
-Here is what you should have in the way of rooms and such: a map template, that looks something like this:
+Here something that you might have in your `load()` function:

 ```lua
 mapTemplate1 = {